Stevie Ray Vaughan: Death

 On Monday, August 27, 1990, at 12:50 a.m.
 (CDT), Vaughan and members of Eric Clapton's touring entourage played an all-star encore jam session at Alpine Valley Music Theatre in Alpine Valley Resort in East Troy, Wisconsin.
 They then left for Midway International Airport in Chicago in a Bell 206B helicopter, the most common way for acts to enter and exit the venue, as there is only one road in and out, heavily used by fans.
 The helicopter crashed into a nearby ski hill shortly after takeoff.
 Vaughan and the four others on board—pilot Jeff Brown, agent Bobby Brooks, bodyguard Nigel Browne, and tour manager Colin Smythe—died.
 The helicopter was owned by Chicago-based company Omniflight Helicopters.
-The Elkhorn coroner's inquest found that all five men died instantaneously.
+The Elkhorn coroner's inquest found that all five men died instantly.

 The investigation determined the aircraft departed in foggy conditions with visibility reportedly under 2 mi, according to a local forecast.
 The National Transportation Safety Board report stated: "As the third helicopter was departing, it remained at a lower altitude than the others, and the pilot turned southeasterly toward rising terrain.
 Subsequently, the helicopter crashed on hilly terrain about three-fifths of a mile from the takeoff point."
 Federal Aviation Administration (FAA) records showed that Brown was qualified to fly by instruments in a fixed-wing aircraft, but not in a helicopter.
 Toxicology tests performed on the victims revealed no traces of drugs or alcohol in their systems.
 Vaughan's funeral service was held on August 31, 1990, at Laurel Land Cemetery in Dallas, Texas.
 His wooden casket quickly became adorned with bouquets of flowers.
 An estimated 3,000 mourners joined a procession led by a white hearse.
 Among those at the public ceremony were Jeff Healey, Charlie Sexton, ZZ Top, Colin James, Stevie Wonder, Bonnie Raitt and Buddy Guy.
 Vaughan's grave marker reads: "Thank you ... for all the love you passed our way."

 Vaughan's older brother, guitarist Jimmie Vaughan, was reputedly so devastated by his death that he almost quit playing guitar.